 As with any project, planning can help you save money and time on your web project.
-Here are some tips that can help you prepare for a successful project.
+Here are some tips that can help you prepare for a successful web design project.

 Build a great team